entando/entando-docs/vuepress/docs/next/tutorials/devops/external-id-management.md

 Retrieve the following information from the existing Keycloak instance:

--   The username of the Keycloak admin with rights to the "entando" realm, e.g entando-keycloak-admin
+-   The username of the admin user with rights to the "entando" realm, e.g entando-keycloak-admin
--   The Keycloak admin password, e.g. password123
+-   The admin user password, e.g. password123
 -   The base URL for the Keycloak server, including the auth value, e.g. https://YOUR-KEYCLOAK-INSTANCE.com/auth

-> **Note** When connecting an external Keycloak instance to Entando, it is best practice to exclusively enter the admin credentials of a service account dedicated to the management and tracking of system changes.
+> **Note** When connecting an external Keycloak instance to Entando, it is a good practice to provide the admin credentials for a dedicated service account.
 ### 2. Generate the Secret

 Generate a Secret named *keycloak-admin-secret* with the information retrieved in Step 1.
 For example: